jerowe/BioX-Workflow/README.md

         delete_stash  => 'delete',
         stash_pairs   => 'kv',

+## \_classes

+Saves a snapshot of the entire namespace for the initial environment, and each rule.

 ## Subroutines

 Subroutines can also be overriden and/or extended in the usual Moose fashion.